IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account.rst

     The source account id of account to be imported

+  owner_iam_id (False, str, None)
+    The IAM ID of the account owner, such as `IBMid-0123ABC`.
+The IAM ID must already exist.

   name (False, str, None)
     The name of the account.
 This field must have 3 - 60 characters.